antonagestam/phantom-types/docs/pages/builtin-predicates.rst

 * ``of_type(t: Union[Type, Tuple[Type, ...]]) -> Predicate[object]`` creates a new
   predicate that succeeds when its argument is an instance of ``t``.

+.. _numeric-interval-predicates:

 Numeric intervals
 -----------------

 ``phantom.predicates.interval.*``

-See corresponding shipped phantom types.
-Creates new predicates that succeed when their argument is strictly or non strictly between the upper and lower bounds.
+Creates new predicates that succeed when their argument is strictly or non strictly between the upper and lower bounds. :ref:`See corresponding shipped phantom types<numeric-interval-types>`.

 * ``open(low: float, high: float) -> Predicate[float]``
 * ``open_closed(low: float, high: float) -> Predicate[float]``